darcar31/blog-posts/jest-mocks/jest-mocks.md

 ```

-The thirdPartyUtil module will now be mocked in every one of your jest tests:
+The thirdPartyUtil module will now be mocked in every one of your jest tests.

 ```
 it('tests setup file mock', () => {